tatankat/action-web-ext/README.md

 * `artifacts`: The output directory, defaults to web-ext-artifacts
 * `verbose`: Output more debugging if set to true
 * `channel`: The channel to use, `listed` or `unlisted`
+* `ignoreFiles`: A json string containing an array of files to be ignored.
+Web-ext by default already ignores the most frequently ignored files.

 There are a few more specific to each command.

 lint
 ----

 Linting supports annotations, this is great for pull requests.
-Folders `.git`, `.github` and `web-ext-artifacts` are automatically ignored.
 A token is not required for this action, though if `GITHUB_TOKEN` is in the environment, it will be used to create a check run.

 ```yaml